-5) Set the appropriate volume so the vocals sit nicely in the mix.
+5) Adjust the volume so they fit in the mix

 1) Apply The Noise Gate